dell/dataiq-plugin-example/README.md

 Kubernetes will launch the plugin container using `startup.sh`.
 Use this script file to configure any runtime behaviors for the plugin.

+After installing, start the plugin with the plugin manager:
+`plugin_manager start example`

 ## Using the Example Plugin in DataIQ